 It’s always a good idea to circulate a carefully worded, cautionary note to the workforce before the party, reminding them that even though it’s a party, it’s still a work event.

-They should be given a gentle, but clear reminder to remember to treat their colleagues with respect.
+This should include a gentle, but clear reminder to remember to treat their colleagues with respect.
 It’s also worth pointing out that failing to do so could lead not only to disciplinary action, but also to being personally liable for compensation in an Employment Tribunal claim.

 Of course, the note will need to be carefully and diplomatically worded, but by taking this step, you hopefully will avoid conduct occurring which causes distress and possibly leads to legal difficulties.
 Also, by being able to show that you took steps to avoid discrimination and harassment occurring, you may be able to rely on this as a defence to being liable for your employee’s conduct if poor behaviour still takes place.